shenlant314/BIMRL-DBETL/README.md

     * password: bimrl
     * DB service name: pdborcl

+2. Oracle Client installation and Net setup
+To connect to the Oracle server that has been setup as above, an Oracle Client (runtime) installation will be required for each machine that needs to connect to the database server.
+**IMPORTANT NOTE**: The required version of the Oracle Client (Runtime) installation that works with BIMRL-DBETL is **12.1.0**.
+If the server runs Oracle database version other than 12.1.0, the client installation is also needed for the server machine to run BIMRL-ETL.
+Setup the Oracle Net connection similar to the server Net connection, except that the hostname must be the actual host name recognized by the client (on the server it is usually set to localhost).

-2. You also need Visual Studio 2015 to compile BIMRL as well as Xbim.
+3. You also need Visual Studio 2015 to compile BIMRL as well as Xbim.
 Visual Studio Community Edition from Microsoft is sufficient.
 It can be downloaded for free from [Microsoft Visual Studio Website](https://www.visualstudio.com/downloads/)

-3. Download Xbim modules needed for BIMRL.
+4. Download Xbim modules needed for BIMRL.
 They can be downloaded directly from [Xbim Github](https://xbimteam.github.io/), or from a forked project for [Invicara BIM Assure](https://github.com/invicara/).
 The later version contains small modification to improve XbimWindowsUI.
 They are also available through nuget packages that can be used directly within the Visual Studio project.
 There 3 modules needed:
   * [Xbim Essentials](https://github.com/Invicara/XbimEssentials)
   * [Xbim Geometry](https://github.com/Invicara/XbimGeometry)
   * [Xbim WindowsUI or Xplorer](https://github.com/Invicara/XbimWindowsUI)

-4. Once you are able to compile BIMRL, the project executables need to be copied to XbimXplorer\Plugins folder keeping the project names the same as a plugin folder:
+5. Once you are able to compile BIMRL, the project executables need to be copied to XbimXplorer\Plugins folder keeping the project names the same as a plugin folder:
   * BIMRL_ETL.XplorerPlugin
   * BIMRL_ETLConfig.XplorerPlugin
   * BIMRL_Main.XplorerPlugin